-The flow through the 100-34 Hytrol Valve can be in one of two directions.
+The flow through the 100-44 Hytrol Valve can be in one of two directions.
 When flow is "up-and-over the seat," it is in "normal" flow and the valve will fail in the open position.
 When flow is "overthe seat-and down," it is in "reverse" flow and the valve will fail in the closed position.
 There are no permanent flow arrow markings.
+The valve must be installed according to nameplate data.